What is Flat Tax?

 Explanation

-Flat tax implies taxation at a fixed rate irrespective of the Income level.
-The taxation is simple to understand and apply.
+A flat tax implies taxation at a fixed rate irrespective of Income level.
+Taxation is simple to understand and apply.
 It is the same for both businesses as well as for individuals.
-Business after deduction of admissible business expenses needs to pay tax amount at the Flat Rate as determined by the jurisdiction to which it belongs.
-Similarly, Individuals have to pay tax on their taxable income after admissible standard deductions, if any.
+After deducting permissible business expenses, the business needs to pay tax amount at the Flat Rate as determined by the jurisdiction to which it belongs.
+Similarly, Individuals must pay tax on their taxable income after admissible standard deductions, if any.

 It works in a very simple fashion.
-Under this, every individual or business having taxable Income is charged with a fixed rate making it simple to apply, unlike other progressive tax rates where different tax rates are applied, and so many deductions can be availed.
-In some jurisdictions, a certain deduction is available in the Rate regime along with the threshold of minimum Income.
+Under this, every individual or business with a taxable income is charged with a fixed rate, making it simple to apply, unlike other progressive tax rates where different tax rates are applied, many deductions can be availed.
+A specific deduction and minimum income threshold are available in some jurisdictions in the Rate regime.
 Let’s explain this with a simple example:

-Suppose there is a family of four earning members, namely Mr. A, Ms. B, Mr. C, and Mr. D, with Annual incomes of $140000, $90000, $30000, and $20000 respectively.
-The country where this family stays provides for a minimum threshold Annual tax limit exemption of $25000 and a Flat Tax rate of 10%.
+Suppose there is a family of four earning members, namely Mr. A, Ms. B, Mr. C, and Mr. D, with Annual incomes of $140000, $90000, $30000, and $20000, respectively.
+The country where this family stays provides a minimum Annual tax limit exemption of $25000 and a Flat Tax rate of 10%.
 Using this structure, the tax liability is computed as follows:

 Particulars |